CosmicHorrorDev/vdf-rs/keyvalues-serde/README.md

 ## Potential Pitfalls

-- Any sequence types containing `Option`s may lead to unexpected ordering issues since a `None` is just ommitted
+- Any sequence types containing `Option`s may lead to unexpected ordering issues since a `None` is just omitted
     - For instance a tuple containing an `Option` in the middle will be very problematic
-- Empty `Vec`s and `Option`s with `None` are both ommitted when serializing.
+- Empty `Vec`s and `Option`s with `None` are both omitted when serializing.
 - Nested sequences are impossible to represent due to the limited nature of sequences in VDF (AFAIK)

 ## License